fikretsengul/fab/README.md

  3. to ensure that project can `easily scale horizontally` as application grows,
  4. to `save developers time` by `reducing boilerplate code` by writing less and generating more,
  5. to `maintain code quality and platform standards` in team projects with strictly linting rules,
- 6. to have `bloc and golden tests` in order to verify everything working as intended to be.
+ 6. to have `bloc and golden tests` in order to verify everything working as intended to be,
  7. to ship the application quickly and efficiently by using `CI & CD` to automate development process.

 ## :fire: Key Features